-Grazing by European Rabbits Oryctolagus cuniculus and European Hares Lepus europeaus is evident and is likely to have a significant impact within the offset site.
+Grazing / browsing by European Rabbits Oryctolagus cuniculus and European Hares Lepus europeaus is evident and is likely to have a significant impact within the offset site.
 However, no active rabbit warrens were noted within the offset site.
+If detected rabbit warrens will be promptly controlled.

 Currently rabbits and hares are controlled by shooting and this appears to be effective at this point in time.
-If this changes, baiting can be considered as an option for control of these pests.
+If this changes, baiting will be considered as an option for control of these pests.

 Control within the offset site would effectively be achieved through a reasonable level of works to eliminate any active warrens in the local area (i.e. land within the owners control and within 500 m of the offset site).
 Control will in part be achieved through the removal and destruction of the shelter provided by any shrubby weeds within the broader area managed by the same landowner.
-The landowner will therefore control all shrubby environmental weeds on their land within 500 metres of the offset site.
+The landowner will therefore control all shrubby environmental weeds on their land within 500 m of the offset site.
 Control of rabbits will be undertaken in accordance with current guidelines provided by the relevant Victorian Government Department.